Last Updated on October 23, 2022

 Limitations of the Zig Zag indicator

 As with most other trend-following indicators, the Zig Zag indicator is meant to analyze historical price action, and as such, may not be predictive of future price action.
 For instance, before a Zig Zag line marks a swing point, the price has left the swing point and the next price move may have almost completed.
-Because values for the Zig Zag indicator are plotted only after the close of each time period and it only draws a permanent new line after the price has moved significantly, it tends to be very much a lagging indicator.
+Because values for the Zig Zag indicator are plotted only after the close of each time period (thus after the fact) and it only draws a permanent new line after the price has moved significantly, it tends to be very much a lagging indicator.

 Another problem is that the most recent Zig Zag line — the one showing on the far right-hand side of a chart — may not be permanent, as the indicator redraws the line if the price continues to move in the other direction.
 That is, when the price changes direction, the indicator starts to draw a new line, but if that line does not reach the indicator’s percentage setting and the price of the security reverses direction, the line is removed and replaced by an extended Zig Zag line in the trend’s original direction.